North Cascades Washington, USA Travel Guide

 Power banks are essential, as charging possibilities are limited in remote areas.

-Use cloud services for backing up photos and copies of important documents.
+Use online storage services for backing up photos and copies of important documents.
 This protects your memories and information.

 Carry an External hard drive for a physical backup of your information, especially photos and videos.